 This suggests a flat battery or poor battery terminal or ground connections.
 Testing the battery and terminals is easy to do, and your issue may simply be a flat battery.
 A boost start is the fastest way to solve this problem.
 Use a donor vehicle, or alternatively, consider buying a jump pack.

 Using the picture above as a guide, put the jumper cables on in sequences 1, 2, 3, 4.

 Start your car and leave the cables attached and your car idling for a few minutes before removing.
 Now with the engine running, remove the cables in reverse order 4, 3, 2, and 1.

-However it’s worth noting, a flat battery may be a symptom of a faulty battery or a battery drain, or of course an interior light may simply have been left on overnight.
+However, it’s worth noting that a flat battery may be a symptom of a faulty battery or a battery drain, or of course, an interior light may simply have been left on overnight.

 Loose Battery Terminals & Grounds

 Loose or dirty battery terminals aren’t the most likely cause of the repeated clicking sound; a flat battery is, but checking the terminals is a simple, quick fix if it works.
 Look at the battery terminals, are they covered in corrosion (white crusty crud), if so, they need to be cleaned.

 Are the terminals tight?
-Using a glove check and see if the terminals are loose.
-Loose or damaged terminals will prevent power to flow to the starter.
+Using a glove, check and see if the terminals are loose.
+Loose or damaged terminals will prevent power from flowing to the starter.

 The ground straps connect from the battery negative side to the chassis; check this connection is clean and tight.
 The chassis has a second important ground strap from the chassis to the engine; check they’re tight, rust-free, and in good condition.
 Loose or damaged grounds will cause starter issues and it’s a common problem.

 OK, that’s the easy stuff checked; now, let’s look at the most likely cause of the repeated clicking sound.

 Checking The Battery

-The battery is as you know the most likely culprit, so let’s go ahead and check it first.
-Two tests are needed to conclusively test the battery – Voltage check and a Crank test.
+The battery is, as you know, the most likely culprit, so let’s go ahead and check it first.
+Two tests are needed to conclusively test the battery – A voltage check and a Crank test.
 You’ll need a voltmeter to check battery readings.